-There is also pork chop served with cabbage on a sizzling-hot plate called Teppan Misokatsu.
+There is also a pork chop served with cabbage on a sizzling-hot plate called Teppan Misokatsu.

 I couldn’t wait to dig in.
-The aroma of the still steaming hot deep-fried meet together with the characteristic smell of Miso was everywhere and filled me with expectation.
+The aroma of the still steaming hot deep-fried meet together with the characteristic smell of Miso was everywhere and filled me with expectations.

 My first bite into the juicy piece of pork was almost like a revelation.

-The cabbage is a refreshing side dish which contrasts perfectly with the Katsu.
+The cabbage is a refreshing side dish that contrasts perfectly with the Katsu.
 There is no dressing on the cabbage so you only get the freshness of the salad.

 In between bites of Miso Katsu and cabbage don’t forget to also eat the steaming hot rice and Miso soup.
 By the way, the soup has a completely different kind of Miso taste than the Miso sauce poured over the meat.

 Misokatsu Yabaton is not a cheap lunch spot.